Updated February 2, 2024

 The following guidance is provided for faculty who, in addition to their nine-month academic year base salary, choose to devote additional effort and receive compensation during the summer months of June, July, and August.
 The principles are as follows:

-- Charges for work performed by faculty during the summer months will be determined for each faculty member at their Institutional Base Salary (full time 9 month academic year) rate divided by the period to which the base salary applies.
-The monthly summer pay rate is based on the new IBS salary rate that goes into effect for the fiscal year that begins on July 1st of that summer.
-(This does not apply to activities for which faculty are permitted to receive “supplemental compensation”, for example, teaching an executive education course offered by Sloan Executive Education or the School of Engineering’s Professional Education program.)
+- Charges for work performed by faculty during the summer months will be determined for each faculty member at their Institutional Base Salary (full-time 9-month academic year) rate divided by the period to which the base salary applies.
+The monthly summer pay rate is based on the new IBS salary rate that goes into effect for the fiscal year that begins on July 1 of that summer.
+(This does not apply to activities for which faculty are permitted to receive “supplemental compensation,” for example, teaching an executive education course offered by Sloan Executive Education or the School of Engineering’s Professional Education program.)

 - Faculty may charge salary for up to three full summer months.
 MIT does not provide compensation for faculty when they are on vacation.
 Therefore, faculty members who take vacation may not be paid for 100% effort during that month.

 - Faculty may fund effort expended over the summer by charging salary to sponsored research and other sponsored projects, discretionary funds or, if approved, to other Institute funds.

 - All effort and corresponding salary charged to any sponsored project(s) must follow sponsor and Institute policies.
 Further, the effort committed during the period should be devoted exclusively to the activities supported by that project or projects, with the salary charges to each aligning on a monthly basis with the effort provided.